Indivior loses appeal to block generic Suboxone opioid treatments

 Kevin Martin, a lawyer for Dr. Reddy’s, said in an email: “We’re glad that the Federal Circuit has again concluded that Dr. Reddy’s generic films are non-infringing, which will keep this low-cost treatment option on the market.”

-Lawyers for Indivior, Alvogen and Teva had no comment or did not immediately respond to requests for comment.
+Alvogen spokesman Halldor Kristmannsson said the company, which has offices in New Jersey, was also pleased.
+Teva’s lawyers did not immediately respond to requests for comment.

 Indivior was separately indicted in April by a federal grand jury in Virginia for allegedly scheming to boost Suboxone film sales.
 The U.S. government wants Indivior to forfeit at least $3 billion.